jessevdp/web/src/content/lists.md

 # Lists
 Lists can take two forms — ordered and unordered.
+Both lists are set flush left to avoid ugly indents.

 - I'm an unordered list
 - Foo